pedronauck/micro-router/readme.md

 ### Parsing Body

-By default, router _doens't parse anything_ from your requisition, it's just match your paths and execute a specific handler.
+By default, router _doesn't parse anything_ from your requisition, it's just match your paths and execute a specific handler.
 So, if you want to parse your body requisition you can do something like that:

 ```js
 const { router, post } = require('microrouter')